himanshuahlawat31/Udacity-1/Demo-01.md

 * **Limit Hot Instance Life:** In this feature, a duration is setup to delete the hot instances.
 Once the duration is exhausted, hot instance will delete.
 This feature is used to avoid having unused hot instances.

   Let's say, for a workshop we have user count less than expected, so we will end up with unused hot instances.
 In this case, this feature will act according to the duration setup in it, such as we setup 60 minutes.
 Therefore, if a hot instance is not allocated to a user till 60 minutes, it will automatically get deleted.

-Allow User to Extend lab
+**3. Allow User to Extend lab:** This feature helps a user to extend the duration of their lab environment.
+One can setup the limit of duration extension for a user, this duration will be added up with their actual lab duration.

-if enabled u get - Max Limit of Duration Extension by User (Minutes)
+For example,